by-cx/uroboros.xyz/content/post/2017/another_disk_for_encrypted_ubuntu.md

 It's the last column.

-No you can create a new logical volums, for example for log files or your new home or you can extend the root logical volume like me:
+Now you can create a new logical volumes, for example for log files or your new home or you can extend the root logical volume like me:

     cx@bimbo ~> sudo lvextend -L + 100G /dev/ubuntu-vg/root
     cx@bimbo ~> sudo resize2fs /dev/ubuntu-vg/root

-The *resize2fs* tool is for ext4.
-Use the right tool for you filesystem if it's not ext4.
+The *resize2fs* is tool developed for ext4 filesystem.
+Use the right tool for your filesystem if it's not ext4.

 Now it's another good time for reboot and check if everything is ok.
 There is one disadvantage for this setup, you have to put your password twice during the boot.
-I don't do that much, twice or three times a month so it's not exactly disadvantage for me, but should now about that.
+I don't do that much, twice or three times a month so it's not exactly disadvantage for me, but you should know about that.

 Good luck and if you have a better setup, for example for *cryptroot*, let me know in comments.
-I think others will find it useful.
+I think others will find it useful too.